Inexpensive Americana from David Lesser Antiquarian Books

 By Michael Stillman

-David M. Lesser Fine Antiquarian Books may be reached at 203-389-8111 or firstname.lastname@example.org.
+David M. Lesser Fine Antiquarian Books can be reached at 203-389-8111 or firstname.lastname@example.org.
 Their website is www.lesserbooks.com.